ayrat555/fang/README.md

     }

     // This will be useful if you want to filter tasks.
-    // default value: "common".to_string()
+    // the default value is `common`
     fn task_type(&self) -> String {
       "my_task".to_string()
     }

     // This will be useful if you would like to schedule tasks.
     // default value: None (the task is not scheduled, it's just executed once) fn cron(&self) -> Option<Scheduled> {
         let expression = "0/20 * * * Aug-Sep * 2022/1";
         Some(Scheduled::CronPattern(expression.to_string()))